-2.1 Caribou Worldwide Ltd’s services allow you to send items with a choice of the major UK and International Carriers that we hold accounts with.
+2.1 Caribou Worldwide Ltd or DTD Logistic Solutions Ltd’s services allow you to send items with a choice of the major UK and International Carriers that we hold accounts with.
 In these terms and conditions, we refer to these courier companies as the Carrier.
 The Order constitutes an offer by the Customer to purchase Services in accordance with these Conditions.

 2.2 The Order shall only be deemed to be accepted when the Carrier issues written acceptance of the Order at which point and on which date the Contract shall come into existence (Commencement Date).

 2.3 The carriage of items is undertaken by the Carrier and we do not carry the items ourselves.
-However, your contract for the carriage of items remains between you and Caribou Worldwide Ltd. If you have any queries or issues about any order you place, you should contact Caribou Worldwide Ltd (quoting your reference/tracking number where available).
+However, your contract for the carriage of items remains between you and Caribou Worldwide Ltd or DTD Logistic Solutions Ltd. If you have any queries or issues about any order you place, you should contact Caribou Worldwide Ltd or DTD Logistic Solutions Ltd (quoting your reference/tracking number where available).

 2.4 Before placing your order, you should read these Terms and Conditions (and all related information which is linked to as part of the order process, including, for example, the relevant FAQ’s section and the list of Prohibited / Restricted Items) to ensure that you understand the terms on which we provide our services.